-Carla Contreras: Born in Regina, SK, Carla has worked for the RCMP for nearly 29 years.
+Carla Contreras: Born in Regina, SK, Carla has worked for the RCMP for over 30 years.
 Carla has volunteered with two churches keeping the books for two years.

 Andrew Ferguson: Born in Regina, SK, Andrew is the father of 3 kids.
 Andrew is a black belt in TaeKwonDo and has volunteered with this organization for many years.